 This gift of true prophecy had been given her by the most illustrious of her suitors—the god Apollo himself: but, as she tells the Chorus in Agamemnon, she broke her promise to accept him as lover, and so was punished by never being believed.

 Her role in that play is terrifying: perhaps even more so in a modern production with a more intimate audience.
-Having arrived in the chariot beside Agamemnon (such is the tact of a sociopath) she sits in motionless silence for a long while after he and Clytemnestra have gone into the palace.
+Having arrived in the chariot beside Agamemnon (such was the tact of that sociopath) she sits in motionless silence for a long while after he and Clytemnestra have gone into the palace.
 Clytemnestra returns and tries to get her to speak, in vain.
-Then when the Chorus, and the audience, think she is not going to speak at all, she suddenly starts screaming at the top of her voice, making everyone jump out of their skins.
-And if that were not terrifying enough, she relates what atrocities she feels have taken place in the house years before, to the astonishment of the Chorus—who nonetheless disbelieve her prediction of what is going to happen now.
+Then, when the Chorus, and the audience, think she is not going to speak at all, she suddenly starts screaming at the top of her voice, making everyone jump out of their skins.
+And if that were not terrifying enough, she relates, correctly, what atrocities she feels have taken place in the house years before, to the astonishment of the Chorus—who nonetheless disbelieve her prediction of what is going to happen now.

 And so she dies, along with the king whose slave concubine she has become, but not before she has prophesied the series of murderous revenges that will follow their deaths.